Aunsiels/CSK/README.md

 - out-dir: A file where intermediate and final results are saved
 - question-cache-dir: A directory where the transformation from question to statement is saved
 - conceptual-caption-file: A file containing the captions from the Conceptual Caption Dataset
+- properties-dir: A directory containing files which group categories for hasProperty

 ## References